 It is safe to say that heredity can’t explain all the factors that led you to drink.
 However, understanding your DNA may help you tap into some clues as to why you are addicted to alcohol.
 After all, the more you know about your condition, the more empowered you become to combat it.

-Your therapist can help you understand why it is your dad drank and his dad drank and his drank.
+Your therapist can help you understand why it is your dad drank, and his dad drank, and his dad drank, and so on.
 Chances are it wasn’t just hereditary.
-Regardless, it is extremely important to find out what the cause is so that you can break the vicious cycle of addiction in your family.
+Regardless, it is crucial to find out what the cause is so that you can break the vicious cycle of addiction in your family.

 Is Alcoholism Hereditary?
 Learn More at Right Step Houston